MyPortugalHoliday.com

 Porto in September

-Porto is a treat in September, but is often overshadowed by the more well-known Lisbon or Algarve.
+Porto is fantastic in September, but is often overshadowed by the more well-known Lisbon or Algarve.

-It takes two days to explore the city, and his makes it an ideal destination for a city break in September.
+It takes two days to explore the city, which makes it an ideal destination for a city break in September.

 porto in september